treelessing/With-NotionAPI/README.md

 book.py for other python files to quote data.

-bookInfo.py during testing.
+bookInfo.py during testing (Addition export cover link into file is csv on April 9,2023).

-spider_douban.py is main function of  spider website.
+spider.py is main function of  spider website.

-At present saving data and running main file is NotionPage.py.
+At present saving data and running main file in main.py.

-In pythons packages under file is Stack and Queue.
+In pythons packages under file is both Stack and Queue.

 ## 4. Running

 You must go throught  [Second Step](#2.
-Modify Necessarily Data)  can complete running NotionPage.py.
+Modify Necessarily Data)  can complete running main.py.

 # 🎗️For Example